Setttings

 Invert screen

 Turn the display upside down.
-It is switch on by default, because otherwise I did now and then accidentally touch OK while scanning a sensor.
+It is switched on by default, because otherwise I'd sometimes accidentally touch OK while scanning a sensor.

 Some people ask for portrait mode, but I have turned that off, because it is totally inappropriate for the display of the glucose graph.